Zanzibar: History

+Industry and foreign investment

-Zanzibar exports spices, seaweed and fine raffia.
+Zanzibar exports spices, seaweed, and fine raffia.
+Research into the economic potential of seaweed farming was undertaken by Adelaida K. Semesi from 1982 until she died in 2001.
 Beside the Zanzibar State Trading Cooperation, Zanj Spice Limited, also known as 1001 Organic, is the biggest organic spice exporter in Zanzibar.
 Zanzibar also has a large fishing and dugout canoe production.
-Tourism is a major foreign currency earner.
+Tourism is a major source of the country's foreign currency reserves.

 The Government of Zanzibar legalized foreign exchange bureaux on the islands before mainland Tanzania moved to do so.
 The effect was to increase the availability of consumer commodities.
 The government has also established a free port area, which provides the following benefits: contribution to economic diversification by providing a window for free trade as well as stimulating the establishment of support services; administration of a regime that imports, exports, and warehouses general merchandise; adequate storage facilities and other infrastructure to cater for effective operation of trade; and creation of an efficient management system for effective re-exportation of goods.

 The island's manufacturing sector is limited mainly to import substitution industries, such as cigarettes, shoes, and processed agricultural products.
 In 1992, the government designated two export-producing zones and encouraged the development of offshore financial services.
 Zanzibar still imports much of its staple requirements, petroleum products, and manufactured articles.

-There is also a possibility of oil availability in Zanzibar on the island of Pemba, and efforts have been made by the Tanzanian government and Zanzibar revolutionary government to exploit what could be one of the most significant discoveries in recent memory.
-Oil would help boost the economy of Zanzibar, but there have been disagreements about dividends between the Tanzanian mainland and Zanzibar, the latter claiming the oil should be excluded in Union matters.
+There is also a possibility of oil availability in Zanzibar on the island of Pemba, and efforts have been made by the Tanzanian government and the Zanzibar revolutionary government to exploit what could be one of the most significant discoveries in recent memory.
+Oil would help boost the economy of Zanzibar, but there have been disagreements about dividends between the Tanzanian mainland and Zanzibar, the latter claiming the oil should be excluded from Union matters.

 In 2007, a Norwegian consultancy firm went to Zanzibar to determine how the region could develop its oil potential.
 The firm recommended that Zanzibar follow economist Hernando de Soto Polar's ideas about the formalization of property rights for persons living on ancestral land for which they probably do not have a legal deed.